 Ultimately, however, I didn't use them; the more I thought about it, the less inclined I was to sacrifice them.
 Instead, I cloned them, which still provided a significant time savings, because the bulk of the time spent on them was in their design: it often takes many hours, or sometimes even days, to work out how to build them, whereas it takes a fraction of that time to do the actual construction.
-Making new ones also permitted me to resize them to better suit the spaces; compare the one below with the original in the first image above.
+Making new ones also permitted me to resize them to better suit the spaces; compare the ones below with the originals in the images above.

 Copyright © 2017-2018 by David K. Smith.
 All Rights Reserved.